fluxcd/flux2/docs/get-started/index.md

 ## Prerequisites

-You will need a Kubernetes cluster version 1.14 or newer and kubectl version 1.18.
+You will need two Kubernetes clusters version 1.14 or newer and kubectl version 1.18.
-For a quick local test, you can use `minikube`, `kubeadm` or `kind`.
+For a quick local test, you can use [Kubernetes kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 Any other Kubernetes setup will work as well though.

-In order to follow the guide you'll need a GitHub account and a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that can create repositories.
+In order to follow the guide you'll need a GitHub account and a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) that can create repositories (check all permissions under `repo`).

 Export your GitHub personal access token and username: